bi-labor/es-mssql/docs/exercise5.md

    ![Kibana filter](./images/exercises/kibana-a-filter.png)

-1. Create a screenshot of the result (note the requirements!) and save it as `ex5-a.png`.
+1. The configuration of the visualization is now ready.
+You see the preview of the visualization to the right.
+Create a screenshot of the result (note the requirements!) and save it as `ex5-a.png`.

 1. Click on the _Save_ button at the top right corner, and save the visualization as `5_a`.